Mentorship and Community Action

 July 27, 2018

-We partnered with RecTech, a summer internship program with Seattle Parks and Recreation that trains students through technology to better prepare them for college.
+We partnered with RecTech, an internship program with Seattle Parks and Recreation that trains students through technology to better prepare them for college.
 The program helps students gain not only job skills but also life skills.
 From learning how to create a story board to the script, and how to work together and ensure all of the project is complete.
 One of the main sentiments of the program is to understand that all people are not the same so they way they work may be different from the way you work so respecting other viewpoints is a cornerstone of the program.

 June 28, 2018

 The Marshall Islands, are a series of volcanic islands and coral atolls in the central Pacific Ocean, making up part of the larger island group of Micronesia.
 The United States took control of the island during World War II and did a series of nuclear test during that time frame.
 One of the results of the Compact of Free Association – an international agreement between the United States and the Pacific Island nations of the Marshall Islands, the Federated States of Micronesia and the Republic of Palau, allows people to immigrate to the U.S.